 In addition to all that you’d expect from a reputable managed WordPress host, one of WPEngine’s features that I particularly like is their staging.
 They make it very easy to create or modify a site out of the public eye.
 Then, when you’re ready to show the world your changes, it’s pretty much click-of-a-button simple.

 Note: Some of the links in this article are affiliate links.
-This means, if you click and purchase, I receive a small commission.
-You pay exactly the same amount, but the commissions help me keep this site going.
+This means, if you click and purchase, I receive a small commission, and WP Engine will give you a discount and three months free.
+These commissions help me keep this site going.

 Other Articles You’ll Like: